opencog/sensory/DesignLearn-A.md

 ### Perceiving structure
 So again, what is structure, and how is it perceived?
 Once again: it is the pairwise relationships or correlations between pairs of "things".
-The pair-wise connections form a network graph, of vertexes and edges.
+The pair-wise connections form a network graph, of vertices and edges.
 This network graph is in rough correspondence with the "external world" that is being perceived.
 A "world model" of sorts.